Nina Haket

 About Me

-I currently work as a Research Associate on the project “Experimental argument analysis: Reasoning with stereotypes” with Profs Eugen Fischer and Paul Engelhardt at the University of East Anglia.
+I currently work as a Research Associate on the project “Experimental argument analysis: Reasoning with stereotypes” with Profs Eugen Fischer and Paul Engelhardt at the University of East Anglia, where I have led the quantitative analysis for experimental studies examining how stereotypical inferences contribute to reasoning errors.
+This work has involved designing Prolific-based experimental paradigms, running mixed-effects models in R, and contributing to manuscripts currently under review at high-ranking journals.

-Before this, I completed a Research Master’s in Linguistics at Leiden University and a Bachelor’s in Linguistcs at the University of Cambridge.
-My work combines theoretical linguistics with corpus analysis.
+Before this, I completed a Research Master’s in Linguistics at Leiden University and a Bachelor’s in Linguistics at the University of Cambridge.
+Across these roles I have developed an unusually broad methodological profile, combining expertise in formal semantics and philosophy of language with hands-on skills in corpus linguistics, NLP, and statistical analysis.

-I’m particularly interested in the semantics-pragmatics interface and its role in language change.
+I’m particularly interested in the semantics-pragmatics interface and its role in language change, and I am actively seeking new research opportunities where I can bring this combination of theoretical depth and empirical range to bear.

 Research Interests